 This optional course examines EU external policies in the field of democracy and human rights.
 It will assess how far a commitment to support democracy and human rights is incorporated into EU external relations.
-The course will consider whether there is a conceptually distinctive European understanding of democracy and human rights, before examining the nature of EU policies in a number of different regions of the world, including the Middle East, the Eastern Partnership states and Asia.
-This will involve exploring EU responses to some of the most pressing current foreign-policy challenges in places such as Belarus, Ukraine, Syria, Libya and Hong Kong.
+The course will consider whether there is a conceptually distinctive European understanding of democracy and human rights, before examining the nature of EU policies in a number of different regions of the world.
+We will look at the Middle East, the invasion of Ukraine and other Eastern Partnership issues, as well as China and other areas of Asia.
+The course will explore the place of democracy and human rights in EU responses to crises in places such as Belarus, Ukraine, Syria, Libya and Hong Kong.